Internships for Academic Credit (IACs)

 Handles all requests by organizations for changes/modifications to the UOA.

-Organizations requiring modifications to the UOA must submit a request in writing (email acceptable) to the relevant instructor or SJSU department administrator.
-The appropriate department administrator will forward the requested changes to a Contract Analyst in SJSU Strategic Sourcing - Contracts & Procurement Services by using an one-dollar requisition with the Supplier NO $ Value option to generate a Purchase Order.
+Organizations requiring modifications to the UOA must submit a request in writing (email acceptable) to the S4 team.
+The requested changes will be submitted to a Contract Analyst in SJSU Strategic Sourcing - Contracts & Procurement Services by using an one-dollar requisition with the Supplier NO $ Value option to generate a Purchase Order.
 A Contract Analyst will work directly with the organization to modify the UOA.
 Once the UOA has been modified and signed by SJSU and the organization, the placement site will be published on SJS4.
 The student can then enroll in the internship course and log internship hours in SJS4.

 - SJSU Office of Equal Opportunity (EO)